 The CFPB, jointly with the Florida Attorney General, alleged that defendants took advantage of financially distressed homeowners in violation of Regulation O. Under the name of the Hoffman Law Group, the defendants promised homeowners that, in exchange for fees, they would include the homeowners as plaintiffs in mass-joinder lawsuits against their lenders and servicers to obtain mortgage modifications or foreclosure relief.
 The defendants rarely, if ever, obtained meaningful mortgage assistance relief for the consumers.
-The court issued a temporary restraining order on July 16, 2014, halting the defendants' business practices, placing the corporate defendants into receivership, and freezing the defendants who had failed to appear, and entered orders adopting the stipulated preliminary injunctions on September 15, 2014 and

-September 23, 2014, as to the three remaining individual defendants.
+The court issued a temporary restraining order on July 16, 2014, halting the defendants' business practices, placing the corporate defendants into receivership, and freezing the defendants' assets.
+On September 12, 2014, the clerk entered default against the five corporate defendants who had failed to appear, and entered orders adopting the stipulated preliminary injunctions on September 15, 2014 and September 23, 2014, as to the three remaining individual defendants.
 On May 28, 2015, the U.S District Court for the Southern District of Florida found the corporate defendants liable for \$11,730,579 and ordered them to pay a \$10 million civil penalty, in addition to penalties to the State of Florida.